Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Numerical Evaluation

-Rather than evaluating the error norm committed by the reduced model, \ie the error norm of the target problem \eqref{eq:target}, we are interested in the capabilities of the different algorithms to solve the proxy \eqref{eq:prob} (or equivalently \eqref{eq:prob1}) for this problem.
-Therefore, the performance is measured in terms of the cost of the proxy \eqref{eq:prob1} for this problem, \ie the normalised error norm with respect to~$k$, where $k$ denotes the bound on the rank constraint in problem \eqref{eq:prob1}.
-Besides, in the analysis perspective adopted most often in the literature on DMD, we are interested in evaluating the capabilities of the algorithms to compute accurately the parameters $L$, $R$ and $S$ of reduced models of the form of \eqref{eq:genericROM0}.
+Rather than evaluating the error norm of the approximation, \ie the cost of the target problem~\eqref{eq:target}, we are interested in the ability of the different algorithms to minimize the cost of the proxy~\eqref{eq:prob1} for this problem.
+Therefore, the performance is measured in terms of the normalized reconstruction error norm ${\|\BBB-\hat A_k \AAA\|_F}{\|\BBB\|_F^{-1}}$ as a function of~$k$.
+Besides, in the analysis perspective adopted most often in the DMD literature \cite{hemati2017biasing,Jovanovic12,Schmid10,Tu2014391}, we are interested in evaluating the ability of the algorithms to compute accurately the EVD of $A^\star_k$.
+In particular, we quantify for a given~$k$ the deviation of the set of the $k$ largest estimated eigenvalues $\lambda(\hat A_k)\in \mathbb{C}^k$, from the non-zero optimal ones $\lambda( A^\star_k)$ in terms of the normalized error norm ${\|\lambda( \hat A_k)-\lambda( A^\star_k)\|_2}{\|\lambda( A^\star_k)\|_2^{-1}}$.

-Convex relaxation approaches and iterative hard thresholding algorithms have been omitted in the present evaluation because there does not exist in the literature algorithms coding the recovery of $\hat A_k$ yet.
-We do not provide a comparison with the sparse DMD approach for two reasons.
-The first one is practical: as formulated in \cite{Jovanovic12}, it is not obvious to tune the regularisation coefficient to induce $k$-term representations for $k=1,\cdots,m$.
-The second reason is theoretical: the error norm induced by the sparse DMD method will always be greater than the one induced by the projected approach, see Section ~\ref{sec:sparse}.
-Concerning {{method b)}}, we chose to evaluate low-rank DMD based on SVD truncation of the unconstrained solution $A^\star_m$ (rather than on the truncation of its eigen-decomposition) because among two-stage approaches, it is by construction the most performant reduced model in terms of the error norm chosen for evaluation.

-We begin by evaluating the low-rank approximations using a toy model and then continue by assessing their performance for the reduction of a Rayleigh-B\'enard convective system \cite{chandrasekhar2013hydrodynamic}.
-We finally evaluate Algorithm~\ref{algo:2} and in particular the influence of noise on the capability of the method to extract accuratly the $\zeta_i's$ in the low-rank DMD reduced model \eqref{eq:koopman1}.
+We begin by evaluating the performance of the low-rank approximations on a different toy models in Section~\ref{sec:toy}.
+We then assess their performance for the reduction of a Rayleigh-B\'enard convective system~\cite{chandrasekhar2013hydrodynamic} in Section~\ref{sec:phys}.
+We finally evaluate the influence of noise on the estimation accuracy in Section~\ref{sec:robust}.